-In Los Angeles, both men and women can be charged with prostitution under a wide variety of circumstances.
-If you have been arrested for prostitution, you need good legal counsel.
-Even a first offense can carry up to 6 months in jail, and if you have prior charges you could face much stiffer penalties, including high minimum jail sentences.
-In some cases, a prostitution charge could even affect your driver’s license.
-Don’t let this charge ruin your life—speak to a Los Angeles prostitution lawyer and fight it.
+In Los Angeles, both men and women can get charged with prostitution under a wide variety of circumstances.
+If you got arrested for prostitution, you need good legal counsel.
+Even a first offense can carry up to six months in jail, and if you have prior charges, you could face much stiffer penalties.

 At the Simmrin Law Group, our prostitution defense lawyers in Los Angeles help people in your situation.
-We understand the laws around prostitution, and how to fight them.
-Our experienced legal team will listen to you, work for you, and do everything possible to win your case for you—with a strong record of success.
-In many cases, we can get prostitution charges dismissed for lack of evidence or win your case outright.
-Let us give you a free consultation to help you.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We understand the laws around prostitution and how to fight them.
+Our experienced legal team will listen to you, work for you, and do everything possible to win your case for you.

-This means that you can be charged even if you were not “caught in the act.”
+This means that you can face prostitution charges even if you were not “caught in the act.”
 Simply agreeing to the arrangement is grounds for arrest.
 In addition, pandering specifically for prostitution is also a criminal act under CPC § 266i.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347